 - Using gender neutral language in our communications and when addressing groups

 - Actively demonstrating our support for Black lives in camping, and in our communities

 - When possible, providing additional support or tools to campers who are having a lot of trouble with a situation or behaviour

-- NEW this summer: Integrating Universal Design principals during camp programming sessions
+- Integrating Universal Design principals during camp programming sessions